Sunday, November 30, 2025

 It has been a true joy for Julie and I to watch this family and discuss our sightings.
 We fear for their future but feel blessed to see these beautiful creatures while we can.

-I didn't want those Azelas to bloom next spring anyway.
+I didn't want those Azaleas to bloom next spring anyway.

 1. This is so intetesting but you need to share it more widely.